bielb2/bielb2/README.md

 Hey!
 I'm Gabriel, programming enthusiast working with React Js ecosystem. <br />
-To take the next step, it is necessary to set goals, putting on the table what you need and where you want to go, improving every day more. <br />
+To take the next step, you need to set goals, putting on the table what you need and where you want to go, getting better every day. <br />
 On my linkedin you can see a little more about me.

 ----